R2Northstar/ModdingDocs/docs/source/guides/tools/MDLModding.rst

 ``Crowbar ERROR: The model compiler, "<filename>", does not exist.``

 ``Crowbar ERROR: The game's "<filename>" file does not exist.``
-    Mostly happens if you did not properly set up Crowbar, make sure you followed the steps in `Setup Crowbar </guides/tools/mdlmodding.html#setup-crowbar-one-time-only>`__.
+    Mostly happens if you did not properly set up Crowbar, make sure you set the ``Game that has the model compiler`` to `your prerequisite game <https://r2northstar.readthedocs.io/en/latest/guides/tools/MDLModding.html#prequisites>`__.